scikit-shapes/scikit-shapes/README.md

 # Scikit-Shapes
 Shape processing in Python.
-(This is an alpha version for the moment)
+(This is an alpha version for the moment) Dummy addition to README

 ![](docs/animation.gif)